volkanagun/WebCollectives/README.md

 # Crawling the links of the target content

-Generally a Web page  contains a useful relevant content to be extracted by LookupPattern is the final web page of the crawling process.
+Generally a Web page contains a relevant content.
+This content is extracted by LookupPattern and with the extraction the crawling process finishes.
 For example, a link pattern is first extracts the links, and the links are followed as given in the following example.

 ```java
 LookupPattern linkPattern = new LookupPattern(LookupOptions.URL, LookupOptions.MAINPAGE, "<div class=\"row\"(.*?)>", "</div>")